danfuzz/samizdat/blur/README.md

 Blur has trouble with file names that end with newlines.
 (Embedded newlines are just fine, though.)
-This is because of the shell semantics around command substitution, which silently drops end-of-response newlines.
+This is because of the shell semantics around command substitution, which silently drops any end-of-output newlines.
-It is possible to fix Blur, but at the time of this writing not considered worth the trouble.
+It is possible to fix Blur with respect to this problem, but at the time of this writing it was not considered worth the trouble.

 If a req (dependency) and target have exactly the same timestamp, Blur assumes that the target is up-to-date.
 Since timestamps have one-second